team-telnyx/telnyx-node/examples/messaging/README.md

-# Node SDK Example - Call Control
+# Node SDK Example - Messaging

 To test this run `npm install` and then run the main script in `package.json` with `ts-node`: